 - Faculty collaborations

 - Hosting two current Eckerd College student interns a year

 - Participating in campus- and community-based events

-Community affiliates co-create their own engagement goals with our center directors.
+Community affiliates co-create their own engagement goals with our center director and program manager.
 Each affiliate will have the opportunity to propose a specific problem they would like to work with us to address and will receive the benefits of a relationship with a senior adviser.

 Affiliates become a part of the Eckerd Community.
 Community affiliates are permitted to use the Eckerd College campus for events or community gatherings and are encouraged to attend other community events on campus as appropriate.

 For more information, email firstname.lastname@example.org.

 ECSPC community partners are Tampa Bay community organizations with existing relationships with Eckerd College without whom much of the work that our students do in the community would not be possible.

 - AARP Foundation